softcite/software-mentions/README.md

 #### Summary

+To summarize the table below, the best performing model is the fine-tuned SciBERT with active sampling, with a micro-average F1-score at **74.6**.
+Note that this is on complete PDF extracted articles and with a realistic random distribution of mentions, which means extreme imbalance ratio at token-level between 7200:1 (`software name`) and 17500:1 (`URL` field).
+Combined with document-level processing (to increase recall) and entity disambiguation filtering (to increase precision), the complete processing with SciBERT reached **79.1** micro-average F1-score (76.7 for software name).

+All the following scores are given at span level (exact match) against the holdout set (994 complete articles, 20% of the Softcite corpus).

 |model              |sampling|software_precision|software_recall|software_f1|publisher_precision|publisher_recall|publisher_f1|version_precision|version_recall|version_f1|URL_precision|URL_recall|URL_f1|precision_micro_avg|recall_micro_avg|f1_micro_avg|
 |-------------------|--------|------------------|---------------|-----------|-------------------|----------------|------------|-----------------|--------------|----------|-------------|----------|------|-------------------|----------------|------------|
 |CRF                |none    |29.18             |58.49          |38.93      |41.45              |76.56           |53.78       |51.85            |84.85         |64.37     |18.18        |68.57     |28.74 |34.58              |67.59           |45.75       |